 Jeanne Johns bought a total of 258.87k shares over the year at an average price of AU$2.70.
 The chart below shows insider transactions (by individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!

-But note: Stockland may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Incitec Pivot is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 Love or hate this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email firstname.lastname@example.org.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.
 Thank you for reading.